Stories Of El Paso Shooting Victims Show Acts Of Self-Sacrifice Amid Massacre

 Jordan Anchondo and her husband, Andre Pablo Anchondo, were killed while shopping for school supplies on what was supposed to be "an average Saturday," according to Jordan Anchondo's aunt, Elizabeth Terry.

-Andre Anchondo, a mother of three, jumped in front of the gunman and Jordan Anchondo was killed while she was shielding her newborn son, according to Terry.
+Andre Anchondo jumped in front of the gunman, and Jordan Anchondo was killed while she was shielding their newborn son, according to Terry.
 The baby was treated for bruises and broken fingers but survived.

 Andre Anchondo's friend, Benjamin Thompson, told NPR that Anchondo had recently finished building a new house for his family.